 By Chris Olsen

-I adore these first day of school photos.
-As I scroll through Facebook, I show my support for the children who are eagerly just beginning school or confidently entering the next grade.
-I show my support for the parents, most of whom seem elated that their kids are returning to their school year routines.
-I show my support for the teachers working their butts off to develop the next generation of inventors and builders and helpers.
+I admit, I adore these first and last day of school photos.
+As I scroll through Facebook, I show my support for the parents, most of whom seem elated that their kids are returning to their school year routines, or proud of what they have achieved.
 I feel genuinely happy as I click the heart emoji on these posts.
 And I click all of them.
 Every single one.
 Even for the children of friends I haven’t seen since high school.
 I’m not alone.
 Statistics show these posts rank right up there with birthdays and weddings.

-Here’s the thing about supporting kids and parents online during those first weeks of school: It takes almost no effort to do so.
-Just a quick click as you scroll through your news feed.
+Here’s the thing about supporting kids and parents online during those first and last weeks of school: It takes almost no effort to do so.
+All that’s required is a quick click as you scroll through your news feed.
 A split-second positive affirmation.
 The kid feels good and the parent feels good.
-Even if you’re not a big fan of Facebook or other social platforms, this is what social media does best.
-Like it or not, it’s a powerful tool for building connections and communities.
+Even if you’re not a big fan of Facebook or other social platforms, this is what social media was made for.
+It can be a powerful tool for building connections and communities.

-When I spotted a popular graphic from Adria Adams Co. on supporting small businesses, it got me thinking—what if we supported the small businesses of friends and family members on social media the way we support kids embarking on the first day of school?
-But in particular, the businesses of female founders who receive significantly less support to start and grow small businesses.
-What if, every time your friend, former coworker, sister, cousin, aunt posted something about her business, you simply clicked the heart emoji?
+It got me thinking—what if we supported the small businesses of friends and family members on social media the way we support kids embarking on the first and last days of school?
+What if we made an extra effort to cheer on the businesses of female founders who receive significantly less support to start and grow small businesses?
+What if, every time your friend, former coworker, sister, cousin or aunt posted something about her business, you simply clicked the heart emoji?
 A split-second positive affirmation that says, “I see you over there building your enterprise, boss lady.”
-And “Keep doing what you’re doing, fierce founder, you’re making a difference.”
+And, “Keep doing what you’re doing, fierce founder.
+You’re making a difference.”